Aung San: Family

-While he was War Minister in 1942, Aung San met and married Khin Kyi, and around the same time her sister met and married Thakin Than Tun, the Communist leader.
+While he was War Minister in 1942, Aung San met and married Khin Kyi, and around the same time, her sister met and married Thakin Than Tun, the Communist leader.
 Aung San and Khin Kyi had four children.

-After Aung San's assassination his widow was appointed Burma's ambassador to India, and the family moved abroad.
+After Aung San's assassination, his widow was appointed Burma's ambassador to India, and the family moved abroad.

 Aung San's youngest surviving child, Aung San Suu Kyi, was only two years old when Aung San was assassinated.
 She is a Nobel Peace Prize laureate, served as State Counsellor of Myanmar, was the first female Myanmar Minister of Foreign Affairs, and is the leader of the National League for Democracy (NLD) political party.
 Aung San's oldest son, Aung San Oo, is an engineer working in the United States who has disagreed with his sister's political activities.
-Aung San's second son, Aung San Lin, died at age eight, when he drowned in an ornamental lake in the grounds of the family's house.
+Aung San's second son, Aung San Lin, died at age eight when he drowned in an ornamental lake in the grounds of the family's house.

-Aung San's youngest daughter, Aung San Chit, born in September 1946, died on 26 September 1946, the same day Aung San got into Governor's Executive council, a few days after her birth.
+Aung San's youngest daughter, Aung San Chit, born in September 1946, died on 26 September 1946, the same day Aung San got into the Governor's Executive Council, a few days after her birth.
 Aung San's wife Daw Khin Kyi died on 27 December 1988.